-Payment should be submitted by money order for the total amount of fees and made payable to the: Office of the Attorney General.
-Cash (exact change) is accepted on a walk-in basis only, not by mail.
+Payment should be submitted by money order for the total amount of fees and made payable to: The Office of the Attorney General.
+CASH IS NOT ACCEPTED.
 No personal checks or credit cards are accepted.
 Please allow for ample time, as requests are processed on a first come basis.
 The address to submit payment to is Attn: ATS, 208 S. College Dr., Cheyenne, WY 82002.

 5. How long does it take?

 Wyoming criminal history record checks are generally completed within 5-6 weeks depending on monthly volume.

 6. What does the criminal history check consist of?

 Typically it is a check of criminal arrest and conviction records in the State of Wyoming and the Western Identification Network (WIN).
 Wyoming is a member of the Western Identification Network (WIN) which includes 7 other states: Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 The history check includes all reported felonies, high misdemeanors and other specified misdemeanors.
 This does not include municipal ordinance violations.
 If authorized by state law, the check may include federal records maintained by the Federal Bureau of Investigation.

 7. Can I check to see if my employees have a criminal record?